oceanprotocol/docs/discover/faq.md

 <summary>What cryptocurrency do I need for transactions?</summary>

-The type if cryptocurrencies needed for transactions on the marketplace depends on which network(s) the marketplace is running (Ethereum, Polygon, EWT, BSC, Moonriver, etc.).
+The type of cryptocurrencies needed for transactions on the marketplace depends on which network(s) the marketplace is running (Ethereum, Polygon, EWT, BSC, Moonriver, etc.).
 Regardless of network, users will need to have Ocean tokens as well as the corresponding network token, which is used to pay for gas.

 </details>

 <details>

-<summary>Can I use the off the shelf CSS available in the repo?</summary>
+<summary>Can I use the off-the-shelf CSS available in the repo?</summary>

-Marketplace name, logo and typeface must be changed by the client.
-Slight modification would be enough for compliance.
+The marketplace name, logo, and typeface must be changed by the client.
+A slight modification would be enough for compliance.
 For more information consult the READ ME file on GitHub. https://github.com/oceanprotocol/market#-forking

 </details>